DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - When the meter fills up, the enemy activates a "*Revenge Counter*"

 #### Revenge Counter
+- Depending on the enemy type, the counter will be different.
+It could be one ability or it could be
+-

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on